 This new federal law mandates the federal detention of illegal immigrants who are accused of theft, burglary, assaulting a law enforcement officer, and any crime that causes death or serious bodily injury.

 What does this mean for Nebraska Counties?
 This law is directed at the actions of ICE at the federal level.
 At the local level, it will likely mean that county jails will receive a greater number of ICE detainer requests.
-It may also mean that the federal government will ask counties to enter into agreements to house federal prisoners in local jails, as space may become limited in federal facilities.
+The 5/25 version of the I-247A detainer form contains a new checkbox for the ICE agent to indicate if the subject of the detainer request falls within the scope of the Act.
 Under the consensus of current case law, counties are not legally obligated to continue to hold an arrestee under an ICE detainer request, and detainer requests must be handled carefully to avoid Fourth Amendment liability risks.
 See the Law Enforcement Notebook article in the January/February 2025 Interchange for best practice tips in this regard.
-And, it is best to involve your county attorney and contact NIRMA’s Legal Link service for individualized legal assistance if your county sheriff’s office is considering a written agreement to house prisoners for the federal government at your jail, whether that is proposed as an extension of an existing contract with the U.S. Marshal’s Office, or as a standalone contract.
+It is important to note that Eighth Circuit case law governing Nebraska prohibits jail facilities from having a policy to contact ICE about a person in their custody on the basis of the individual’s foreign birth standing alone, as a violation of the Equal Protection Clause.

-What does this mean for Nebraska Counties?
-It is prudent to monitor this bill.
-If it passes into law, counties would need to examine their practices related to ICE detainers, and what federal funds they receive that could be affected.
-Judicial interpretation of the new law would be necessary.
-For example, it is unclear what a county might need to do to determine whether an ICE agent’s detainer request was “lawfully made,” i.e. whether it is supported by adequate probable cause.
-In the past, county jail authorities have been sued for continuing to hold an arrestee on a federal detainer when it turns out that the federal ICE agent was mistaken about an arrestee’s identity or did not have probable cause to issue a detainer.
+For example, as relates to the No Bailout for Sanctuary Cities Act, it is unclear what a county might need to do to determine whether an ICE agent’s detainer request was “lawfully made,” i.e. whether it is supported by adequate probable cause.
+County jail authorities have been sued in the past and could face civil liability for continuing to hold an arrestee on a federal detainer when it turns out that the federal ICE agent was mistaken about an arrestee’s identity or did not have probable cause to issue a detainer.

-On February 5, the newly appointed U.S. Attorney General Pam Bondi issued two separate memos to U.S. AG’s Office employees, one on the subject of General Policy and one on Sanctuary Jurisdiction Directives.
+The U.S. Attorney General Pam Bondi issued two separate memos in February to U.S. AG’s Office employees, one on the subject of General Policy and one on Sanctuary Jurisdiction Directives.
 These emphasize an intent to withhold federal grant funds from “so-called sanctuary jurisdictions” and to prioritize potential criminal prosecutions of state and local actors under federal laws for “resisting, obstructing, and otherwise failing to comply with lawful immigration related commands and requests.”
 One of the memos expresses the Attorney General’s view that “sanctuary jurisdictions” are those that “refuse to comply with 8 U.S.C.
 1373, refuse to certify compliance with 1373, or willfully fail to comply with other applicable immigration laws.”[i]
 These memos also refer to the U.S. AG’s opinion that authority for potential criminal prosecutions could be found in 18 U.S.C.
 922(g)(5) or 371 and/or 8 U.S.C.
 1324-1328, or 1373.
 Of note, sections 371 and 1324 focus, respectively, on the crimes of “conspiracy to commit a crime or defraud the United States” and “harboring, concealing, and shielding” persons who are in the country illegally.
-The AG also reiterates: “All declination decisions with respect to any effort to obstruct or fail to comply with a lawful immigration-related directive from the Executive Branch shall be promptly reported…”
+The AG memo also reiterates: “All declination decisions with respect to any effort to obstruct or fail to comply with a lawful immigration-related directive from the Executive Branch shall be promptly reported…”

 Additionally, an Executive Order issued by the President on April 28 states that the AG will “prioritize prosecution of any applicable violations of Federal criminal law with respect to state and local jurisdictions whose officials: (a) willfully and unlawfully direct the obstruction of criminal law, including by directly and unlawfully prohibiting law enforcement officers from carrying out duties necessary for public safety and law enforcement.”